 You can absolutely learn to perceive your own aura.
-This ability is not a rare psychic gift but a natural human sense that has become dormant through lack of use.
+This ability is not a rare psychic gift but a natural human sense, potentially linked to synesthesia or latent bioelectromagnetism sensitivity, that has become dormant through lack of use.
 By training your eyes and your energetic sensitivity with simple, consistent exercises, you can reawaken your ability to perceive the subtle biofield that surrounds you.

 Seeing vs. Sensing